Interested-Guy/tango_with_django_th/README.md

 # tango_with_django_th
-An implementation of the Tango_With_Django website whose description is provided in the link below. https://www.tangowithdjango.com/
+This is an implementation of the Tango_With_Django website whose description is provided in the link below. https://www.tangowithdjango.com/

 The link to my implementation
 https://roger123.pythonanywhere.com/

-View the website in computer/desktop mode of mobile.
+View the website in a computer or desktop mode of mobile.